mattermost/docs/source/configure/user-management-configuration-settings.rst

 Users can only join the team if their email matches one of the specified domains.

 1. Go to **System Console > User Management > Teams** to access all available teams.
-2. Select the team from the list and tap on it to view its configuration page.
+2. Select the team from the list to view its configuration page.
-3. In the **Team Management** section, enable the **Only specific email domains can join this team** option.
+3. In the **Team Management** section, enable the **Only specific email domains can join this team** option and add the specific domains.
-4. Click on **Save** to save the changes to the team.
+4. Select **Save**.

 .. image:: ../images/specific-email-domains-can-join-a-team.png
   :alt: Enable Only specific email domains can join this team option for a team using the System Console.